-How Can You Tell If Eggs Are Fresh?
+How to Tell if Eggs Are Good

-The great news is that there’s a way to tell whether your eggs are usable or not, without having to break the shell (which is the only thing standing between you and that rotten egg smell).
+The great news is that there are ways to tell whether your eggs are usable or not without having to break the shell (which is the only thing standing between you and that rotten egg smell).

-Do the Float Test
+Do the float test

 The air bubble will be at the narrow end of the egg—you can tell how fresh your egg is by how it settles in the water.